How to Generate Investor Report PDFs from Airtable Data

 |---|---|---|

-| Fund Name | Single line text | Fund identifier |
+| Fund Name | Single line text | Fund identifier (primary field) |

-| Vintage Year | Number | Fund year |
+| Vintage Year | Number | Integer (e.g. 2022) |

-| Total Committed | Currency | Fund size |
+| Total Committed | Currency | Total fund size across all LPs |

-Portfolio Companies Table:
+Portfolio Companies Table

 | Field Name | Field Type | Purpose |